This page provides information about the settings available for Cloud SQL instances.

 Amount of storage added

-The amount of storage added to the instance is equal to the threshold size.
+The amount of storage added to the instance is equal to the threshold size, which cannot be larger than 25 GB.

 - Automatic storage increase limit